carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `control` (_[carla.VehicleControl](#carla.VehicleControl)_)
 - <a name="carla.Vehicle.get_control"></a>**<font color="#7fb800">get_control</font>**(<font color="#00a6ed">**self**</font>)
-Return the control last applied to this vehicle.
+Returns the control last applied to this vehicle.
     - **Return:** _[carla.VehicleControl](#carla.VehicleControl)_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>